 Try a Chase, Amex, or Citi Card Instead

-This is where the flexible points we all of love so much come into play.
+This is where the flexible points we all love so much come into play.
 Even if you’re brand loyal to Southwest, United, or Delta, you’ll be better off earning Chase Ultimate Rewards points or American Express Membership Rewards points since you can transfer these points to the airline of your choice and you will be able to earn more points on everyday purchases.

 Take Chase Sapphire Reserve for example.
 If you used this card instead of the United card for all purchases, you’d be earning one additional point on United purchases AND you would get 3x points on restaurants and any other sort of travel.
 Yes, the annual fee is greater, but only marginally so when factoring in the other benefits of this card.
 You can take this even further by using other cards in the Chase Ultimate Rewards portfolio to earn between 1.5x-5x points on all purchases.

-Basically, if your goal is to earn miles for airlines that are also transfer partners of bank rewards programs, you’re better off using card(s) that earn Chase Ultimate Rewards points, Amex Membership Rewards points, or Citi ThankYou points instead.
+Basically, if your goal is to earn miles for airlines that are also transfer partners of bank rewards programs, you’re better off using card(s) that earn Chase Ultimate Rewards points, Amex Membership Rewards points or Citi ThankYou points instead.

 Co-Branded Airline Cards Have A Few Purposes

 For me, the main purpose of co-branded airline credit cards is the sign-up bonus of course!
 After the minimum spending requirement is met, into the sock drawer it goes.
-However, I’ll admit sometimes it make sense to hold onto these cards for the following benefits:
+However, I’ll admit sometimes it makes sense to hold onto these cards for the following benefits:

 - Free checked bag: This is a common benefit on airline credit cards and can save you a lot of money if you’re a frequent flyer.